RohanLodhi/to-do/README.md

 # to-do
-To Do list wpa based on js
+To Do list pwa based on js